 Am I little upset about seeing my traffic count that was over 300,000 start at zero again?
 Yes.
 But I also know that I need to let go of statistic stalking and focus on what makes me happy.
 And that is connecting with others and reading for the sake of entertainment, not business.
 I love to learn new things and teach others what I have figured out thus far, both as a midlife woman and as a blogger.

 I can do that here, in my new home.
 And guess what?
 Almost one year in and I am back up over 200,000 views!

 Have you ever made any drastic changes in your blogging life?
 I would love to hear about it.

-Comment from my bloggy friend Terri Webster Schrandt of Second Wind Leisure who also went back to WordPress dot com:
+Testamonial from my bloggy friend Terri Webster Schrandt of Second Wind Leisure who also went back to WordPress dot com:

 Teaching is a demanding job, which I love, and I don’t want the constant threat of figuring out my next blog post looming over me.
 Plus I love to write and ebooks are what I like to create…once again, on my own schedule.
 Thanks, my friend, for this wonderfully validating post.
 Best of luck…to us !